simrit-nijjar/food-safe-obsidian/content/Notes/Cleanliness/Sanitize.md

 #### 1. List of Cleaning and Sanitizing agents

-> These methods should be discussed with one's supplier or [[Provincial Food Safety Regulations|Health Inspector]]
+> These methods should be discussed with one's supplier or [[notes/govenment/Provincial Food Safety Regulations|Health Inspector]]

 - Describe which agents will be used
 - Describe how they will be mixed